Writing and Research Workshops - Spring 2025

 This workshop will address basic principles for writing scientific papers and offer strategies for avoiding common pitfalls.
 We will also introduce key points from Joshua Schimel's book Writing Scienceon developing good narrative structure and clarity to make writing engaging and impactful.

-Creating Effective Figures and Visual Aids for Conference Presentations and Publications
+Creating Effective Figures and Visuals for Conference Presentations and Publications

 Marie Payne, Mechanical and Aerospace Engineering, Graduate Writing Consultant